 Trade and investment

-Two-way merchandise trade between Australia and PNG was worth A$5.3 billion and total trade worth A$6.1 billion in 2016.
-Major Australian exports to PNG are crude petroleum, civil engineering equipment and parts, meat and wheat.
+Australia is PNG's largest trading and commercial partner, with bilateral trade worth A$6.02 billion in 2017-18.
+Major Australian exports to PNG are crude petroleum, meat, civil engineering equipment and parts, specialised machinery and parts and wheat.
 Major imports to Australia from PNG are gold, crude petroleum, silver and platinum.

-Australian investment in PNG is worth A$18 billion.
+Australian investment in PNG is worth A$16.9 billion (2017-18).
 The resource sector has traditionally been a focus of this investment, particularly gold mining and oil and gas.
 Australian investment has also been directed towards light manufacturing, infrastructure and service delivery.

 See the Country Fact Sheet [PDF 34 KB] for further key trade and economic statistics.